 This essentially puts the power of a major TV studio into a single handheld device.

-Jokes aside, the fact that this feature is now unlocked is a game-changer and begs the question why Apple didn’t offer something like this in the first place.
+TikTok dangers aside, this feature is a filmmaking game-changer and begs the question why Apple didn’t offer something like this in the first place.
 Maybe the goal was to sell this feature as part of an upcoming iPhone 12?

 DoubleTake is available as a free download from the iOS App Store.
 An iPhone 11 Pro Max, 11 Pro, 11, Xs Max, Xs or Xr is required to use the multi-camera features in this software.
 Older phones are restricted to single-camera use.